Learning Task Priorities from Demonstrations: Related Work

 Hak \etal\ \cite{Hak12b} present an iterative algorithm for identifying a \emph{stack of tasks}.
-From an observed joint trajectory, and a pre-defined pool of possible tasks that can be executed in parallel, the approach relies on the expected operational space behavior of each task to select the active tasks, and on the task-function formalism to gradually remove selected tasks from the observed movement through null space projections until all tasks have been selected.
-This approach shares similarities with our approach in the assumption that the demonstrated movements are generated using strict hierarchies, and in the fact that they also analyze the operational space to disambiguate between the possible active tasks.
-The main difference is that our task-space analysis is probabilistic instead of relying on a curve fitting score.
+From observed joint trajectories, and a pre-defined set of possible tasks that can be executed in parallel, the approach relies on the expected operational space behavior of each task to identify the active ones, and on the task-function formalism to gradually remove tasks until all have been identified.
+This approach shares similarities with ours in the assumption that demonstrated movements are generated from a strict hierarchy structure, and in the fact that it also analyses the operational space to disambiguate between possibly active tasks.
+The main difference is that our task space analysis is probabilistic, while Hak \etal\ rely on a curve fitting score.
 Moreover, their framework assumes prior knowledge about the possible tasks, while we assume prior knowledge about the possible task hierarchies, including the option to provide an exhaustive list of all possible ones.
 Finally, our probabilistic formulation permits the learning of input-dependent hierarchies, i.e. the robot can be taught priority behaviors that may vary during reproduction.